YOU ARE NO LONGER A SLAVE OF SIN

 Until you know and walk in the revelation knowledge of the truth that you are already dead to sin through the body of Christ and thus free from slavery to sin; sin will continue to exert its power or influence over you.

-Although you are no longer a slave of sin, yet if you allow it, sin will reign in your life even though it has no more legal right to do so.
+Although you are no longer a slave of sin, yet if you allow it, sin will continue to reign in your life even though it has no more legal right to do so.

 That is why the Scripture commands, “Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.”
 (Rom.
 6:12 NKJV).